jcupitt/gir_ffi-vips/README.md

   ruby-vips had to work hard to offer a nice loader system, but that's all built into vips8.
 It can do things like load and save formatted images to and from memory buffers as well, which just wasn't possible before.

+This binding adds some extra useful features over the old `ruby-vips` binding.

+* Full set of arithmetic operator overloads.

+* Automatic constant expansion.
+You can write things like `image.bandjoin(255)` and the 255 will be automatically expanded to an image and attached as an extra band.
+You can mix int, float, scalar, vector and image constants freely.